Parsa307/Il2CppDumper/README.md

 Unity il2cpp reverse engineer

-This project has been forked and maintained by Parsa307 to ensure continued support and development.
+This project is forked and maintained by **Parsa307** to ensure ongoing support and development.

-🔧 Intended Use:
+🔧 **Intended Use:**
-This tool is strictly intended for single-player game modding and educational research.
+This tool is designed exclusively for single-player game modding and educational research.

-❌ IMPORTANT:
+❌ **IMPORTANT:**
-Do NOT use this tool on multiplayer games.
+**Do not use this tool on multiplayer games.**
-Doing so may violate Terms of Service, lead to bans, or be considered unethical or illegal.
+Using it in multiplayer environments may violate Terms of Service, result in bans, or be considered unethical and potentially illegal.
+Cheating in multiplayer games ruins the experience for other players.

+Please respect game developers and other players—use responsibly!

 ## Features